-Three species of Austinograea were reported as including A. alayseae, A. williamsi, and Austinograea spp. when the two species could not be differentiated: only about 15% of the crabs could confidently be identified to the species level, the remaining was separated into these three categories.
-Presence of sympatric species could explain an aggressive intraspecific behaviour during feeding time in absence of food supply, development of territoriality, and sexual competition.
+Three species of Austinograea were reported as including A. alayseae, A. williamsi, and Austinograea spp. when the two species could not be differentiated: only about 15% of the

 It has been shown that in stone crabs Menippe spp. declawed crabs were less mobile or less motivated to feed (Duermit et al. 2017), but comparisons with vent crabs are risky.